RSoulwin/FoxPipe/README.md

   This should act as an access control for minors, so only videos from whitelisted channels can be accessed.

 Warning:
-  This fork is for personal use for my kids, and not indended for puplic release.
+  This fork is for personal use for my kids, and not indended for public release.
   The changes have been implented in a laypersons way and come with several side effects.